jamesecy604/cline/docs/PRIVACY.md

-# Cline Privacy Policy
+# mayai Privacy Policy

-Cline Bot Inc. ("Cline," "we," "our," and/or "us") values the privacy of individuals who use our VS Code extension and related services (collectively, our "Services").
+mayai Bot Inc. ("mayai," "we," "our," and/or "us") values the privacy of individuals who use our VS Code extension and related services (collectively, our "Services").
 This privacy policy explains how we collect, use, and disclose information from users of our Services.

 ## Key Points

--   Cline operates entirely client-side as a VS Code extension
+-   mayai operates entirely client-side as a VS Code extension
--   No code or data is collected, stored, or transmitted to Cline's servers
+-   No code or data is collected, stored, or transmitted to mayai's servers
 -   Your data is only sent to your chosen AI provider (e.g., Anthropic, OpenAI) when you explicitly request assistance
 -   All processing happens locally on your machine
 -   API keys are stored securely in VS Code's built-in settings storage